FelipeZerokun/100-days-python/Day_37_Habit_Tracking_app/Readme.md

 ![Pixela example](./pixela_image.png "Habit Tracking example") For this I will be using the [Pixela](https://pixe.la/) website.
 Pixela has a Github you can check and support here: [Pixela's Github](https://github.com/a-know/Pixela)

+Here I used other methods from HTTP requests.
+With these methods I can send, update and delete data from another program or website.